nus-cs2103-AY2223S1/tp/docs/team/chengda300.md

 ### Project: InterNUS

-InterNUS is a convenient and powerful desktop app for NUS CS students to **manage internship applications, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-It has a sleek design to track your internship status at one glance.
+InterNUS is a convenient and powerful desktop app for NUS CS students to **manage their internship applications, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It has a sleek design for you to track your internship applications at a glance.

-Given below are my contributions to the project.
+Below are my contributions to the project.

 * **New Feature**: Added the ability to sort person list by name or company name
   * What it does: Sorts the list of persons in the app in alphabetical order